What type of content do you primarily create?

 3. Nespresso gives a visual tour of the Aeroccino Plus

 Nespresso creates product demos for each of its coffee machines.
-But instead of diving right in with feature explanations, there’s a five-second introduction that uses video editing techniques—like slow motion and zoom—to build up to the demo you’re about to watch.
+But instead of diving right in with feature explanations, there's a five-second introduction that uses video editing techniques—like slow motion and zoom—to build up to the demo you're about to watch.
+This approach creates anticipation and sets a premium tone for the product demonstration.

 Nespresso is positioned as a luxury brand, and it communicates the same brand values in its video.
 There's no talking head or voiceover, just a smartly dressed coffee connoisseur showing you how to make coffee with its machine.